 The four largest U.S. wireless providers have agreed to accelerate the deployment of a feature that lets people send emergency text messages to 911 services, the Federal Communications Commission announced.

-Under the agreement, AT&T Inc. (T), Verizon Wireless, Sprint Nextel Corp.
-(S) and T-Mobile USA Inc. will do “major deployments” of so-called text-to-911 in the U.S. next year, FCC Chairman Julius Genachowski said in a news release.
+Under the agreement, AT&T Inc. (T:US), Verizon Wireless, Sprint Nextel Corp.
+(S:US) and T-Mobile USA Inc. will do “major deployments” of so-called text-to-911 in the U.S. next year, FCC Chairman Julius Genachowski said in a news release.

 The feature, which is to become available nationwide by May 15, 2014, will let most mobile users, including millions of people with hearing or speech disabilities, send emergency texts to 911 call centers, which are prepared to receive the messages, Genachowski said.